Edge vectors on plabic networks in the disk and amalgamation of totally non-negative Grassmannians: Dependence of edge vectors on orientation and network gauge freedoms

 \subsection{Dependence of edge vectors on orientation of the graph}

 We now explain how the system of vectors changes when we change the orientation of the graph.
 Following \cite{Pos}, a change of orientation can be represented as a finite composition of elementary changes of orientation, each one consisting in a change of orientation either along a simple cycle ${\mathcal Q}_0$ or along a non-self-intersecting oriented path ${\mathcal P}$ from a boundary source $i_0$ to a boundary sink $j_0$.
 Here we use the standard rule that we do not change the edge weight if the edge does not change orientation, otherwise we replace the original weight by its reciprocal.
-We show that the effect of change of base has two equivalent representations on the plabic graph: \begin{enumerate} \item We change the orientation of the graph and at the new sinks we assign the corresponding vectors of the canonical basis.
-We denote these vectors as $\hat E_e$; \item We maintain the initial orientation of the graph and conveniently change the boundary condition at the old sinks.
-We denote these vectors as $\tilde E_e$; \end{enumerate} We show that these two systems of vectors coincide up to a real non-zero multiplicative factor (see Lemma~\ref{lemma:path}).